Really-SORRY/Modelling-Movies/README.md

 ![](Images/Residuals_Plot.png)

-Result - Pretty scattered residuals, with no Negative, Positive and Clustered points.
+**Result** - Pretty scattered residuals, with no negative, positive and clustered points.

 #### PREDICTION

-Finally, I had ended my modelling process by predicting the `imdb_rating` of 1st 5 movies in my `Test` dataset.
+Finally, I had ended my modelling process by predicting the `imdb_rating` of 1st 5 movies in my `test dataset`.
 I compared them with the real values of `imdb_rating` in the original dataset.

 The first 5 movies were: